-Recently I introduced my new supplement Hepataclear, a liver detoxification powder with vitamins, minerals, and amino acids to help support optimal liver function.
+Recently I introduced my new detox shake Hepataclear.
+HepataClear is a liver detoxification powder which uses vitamins, minerals, and amino acids to help support optimal liver function.
 This uses the naturopathic medicine technique of supporting body’s already present detoxing pathways.
 Something that separates Hepataclear from other protein powders is the presence of activated B vitamins .
 Over the last few days patients keep asking me what does it mean to have activated b vitamins?
 So I thought I would take some time to explain the difference and why anything other than activated B vitamins may be a waste of your money.

-These lower quality forms are often used because they are cheaper and have a longer shelf life.
 As far as scientist are concerned they are equal because under ideal conditions they are converted by specialized enzymes in your body to their active forms; Pyridoxal 5 Phosphate (activated vitamin B6), methylcobalamin/hydroxycobalamin/adenosylcobalamin (activated vitamin B12), and methyltetrahydrofolate (activated folate).
-Unfortunately we are finding out that a large portion of the population does not convert these cheaper vitamins as well as we thought and even worse they can cause health issues.
+The latest research is finding that a large portion of the population does not convert these cheaper vitamins as well as we thought and even worse they can cause health issues.
 The inactive B vitamin most often associated with health issues is folic acid which shows up in the blood as un-metabolized folic acid.

 To avoid unconverted vitamins I just avoid the cheap ones all together and focus on providing my patients with quality B vitamins.
 Something else you can also do is avoid processed foods and try to eat a whole food diet.
 This way your body is actually getting what it can readily use without having to go through multiple step conversions.
 Protein powders just about always have folic acid and cyanocobalamin so I am glad to be able to provide patients with a healthy alternative.
 If you have a protein powder with these un-natural forms of B vitamins and want better option then consider Hepataclear.